danielmarbach/PerformanceTricksAzureSDK/README.md

 ![](/benchmarks/BufferAndBlockCopyPooling.png)

 It turns out while we are saving allocations now we haven't really made things much better overall since the code now takes more than double the time to execute.
 It might very well be that this is an acceptable tradeoff for library or framework you are building.
-That being said we can do better.
+That being said, we can do better.
 ArrayPool isn't the best usage for smaller arrays.
-For arrays to an certain threshold it is faster to allocate on the current method stack directly instead of paying the price of renting and return an array.
+For arrays to a certain threshold, it is faster to allocate on the current method stack directly instead of paying the price of renting and return an array.

 ```csharp
 Span<byte> guidBytes = stackalloc byte[16];